Réseau express métropolitain: Operational history

 The first five stations on the network, between Central Station and Brossard, opened for full service on 31 July 2023.
 An opening ceremony was held on 28 July 2023, with Prime Minister Justin Trudeau, Premier of Quebec François Legault, Mayor of Montreal Valérie Plante, president and CEO of CDPQ Charlies Emond, and president and CEO of CDPQ Infra Jean-Marc Arbaud inaugurating the line.

 On the weekend of 29 and 30 July 2023, free service was available to the public.
 On the first day of public access, over 20,000 people rode the REM in the morning, prompting staff to turn away new riders.

 Within the first three days of revenue operation, the new line suffered a number of service disruptions caused by stuck railway switches and computer issues.
 A spokesperson remarked that "there's always some adjustments to be made" with a new system on the scale of the REM.

 As of 11 September 2023, the system had carried more than 1 million passengers, with daily ridership of more than 30,000 for the month following its opening.
 In April 2024, CDPQ announced that weekday ridership had increased again, with "up to 36,000 daily riders".
 In September 2024, average weekday ridership had risen to 37,000 daily passengers, with Tuesdays being the busiest day (42,000 passengers).
 During an interview with Radio-Canada in February 2025, president and chief executive officer of CDPQ Infra Jean-Marc Arbaud stated ridership had increased to 45,000 on its busiest day.

 Dynamic testing on the north and west branches of the line began in mid-2024.
 Weekend service was stopped from February to mid-September 2025 to allow final installations and testing to take place.
 From 5 July 2025 to 17 August 2025, the REM shut down completely to enable testing of the central section of the line, which was scheduled to open in November 2025.
 Several shuttle bus lines were made available to customers during the service interruption.

 On 25 September 2025, it was announced that the branch to Anse-à-l'Orme would be delayed to open sometime in the second quarter of 2026.

 The REM system was formally inaugurated on 14 November 2025 in a ceremony attended by Prime Minister Mark Carney, Premier of Quebec François Legault, Montreal Mayor Soraya Martinez Ferrada and CEO of Caisse de dépôt et placement du Québec Charles Emond.
 The entire REM line, including the new stations, was free to ride on the weekend of 15 and 16 November.
 The 14-station extension to Deux-Montagnes officially opened for revenue service on 17 November.
+Four stations opened on 18 May 2026 on the Anse-à-l'Orme branch in the next stage.